ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 The SRU process for !OpenStack and the Ubuntu Cloud Archive follows the same process as `Ubuntu Stable Release
 Updates <https://wiki.ubuntu.com/StableReleaseUpdates>`__.
-Most of the points that are highlighted here are covered in further detail in the previous link, and are condensed and reiterated here with some additions that are specific to the Ubuntu Cloud Archive.
+See that page for details.
+This page summarises the process for the cloud archive and adds some points that apply specifically to it.

-**NOTE**: This process is followed for !OpenStack packages, and supporting dependencies including Open vSwitch and Ceph.
+**NOTE**: This process is followed for !OpenStack packages and supporting dependencies such as Open vSwitch and Ceph.

 .. _package_list: